Brice of Tours

-Saint Brice of Tours (Brictius; c.
+Brice of Tours (Brictius; c.
 370 – 444 AD) was a 5th-century Frankish bishop, the fourth Bishop of Tours, succeeding Martin of Tours in 397.

 Background

 Brice was a contemporary of Augustine of Hippo and lived in the time of the Council of Ephesus.
 Gaul was part of the Roman Empire, where Christianity was the official state religion since the end of the 4th century, and was in the process of advanced Christianization.
 However, the Western Roman Empire was already very close to collapse, and in the course of the migration of peoples in the fifth century, various Germanic empires formed; the time was politically rather uncertain.

 Early life

 According to legend, Brice was an orphan.
 He was rescued by Bishop Martin and raised in the monastery at Marmoutier.
 He became Martin's pupil, although the ambitious and volatile Brice was rather the opposite of his master in temperament.
 Brice became a monk and later, Martin's archdeacon.

 In one account, when Martin prophesied that Brice would become his successor as bishop, but would have many difficulties.
 The clerics of Tours, where the thought of such a bishop did not arouse enthusiasm, asked Martin to send the troublemaker away; but Martin replied: "If Christ could put up with Judas, why should I not put up with Brice?"
 It is said that Brice left the monastery "to live with beautiful horses in his stables and pretty slaves in his house."